vigna/rust-dev-guidelines/README.md

   - run [`cargo semver-checks`](https://crates.io/crates/cargo-semver-checks);
   - update the change log;
   - commit the changes;
-  - create an annotated tag for the new release with `git tag -a VERSION`;
+  - create an annotated tag for the new release with `git tag -m"Release VERSION" VERSION`;
   - add on GitHub a new titleless release associated with the newly created tag, and a message given by the entry of the change log;
   - publish the crate (in case of a crate with procedural macros,